What does a Java Developer do?

 Developer vs. Engineer

 This is a common debate in the IT world.
 As a swiftly changing field, many IT experts say titles don’t matter – the job description and responsibilities do.
-For the sake of this article, we are treating Java developers and engineers similarly.

 While a Java developer or engineer may be focused solely on app development that uses the Java language, a title like software developer or software engineer could mean working with multiple language or on specific customer-centric software that may not be Java-based.